aimms/function-reference/elementary-computational-operations/financial-functions/investments/investmentvariablepresentvalueinperiodic.rst

         display { _p_val, _sp_startQuarter }, _p_npv ;
     endblock ;

-With the following result in the listing file:
+with the following result in the listing file:

 .. code-block:: aimms